Vanessa Branch: Early life

 Branch speaks French and Mandarin Chinese.

-After graduating from Mercersburg Academy, a boarding school located in Mercersburg, Pennsylvania, she graduated from Middlebury College in 1994 with a double major in French and Theatre.
-Branch won the crown as Miss Vermont 1994 and competed in the Miss America 1995 pageant.
-After graduating college she modeled internationally, working for such magazines as Elle and Harper's Bazaar.
-She then moved to Los Angeles to pursue her dream of acting.
-In 2002, she started her well known appearances in the long running Orbit gum campaign, where she played their quirky British spokesperson for 8 years and appeared in 45 Orbit ads.
-She also gained attention for her role as Giselle in the first three films of the Pirates of the Caribbean series.
-She has also played leading roles in numerous Chinese films, in Mandarin Chinese.
+After graduating from Mercersburg Academy, a boarding school located in Mercersburg, Pennsylvania, she earned a degree from Middlebury College in 1994, completing a double major in French and theatre.
+That same year, she was crowned Miss Vermont 1994 and went on to compete in Miss America 1995.
+Following her graduation, Branch pursued an international modeling career, appearing in publications such as Elle and Harper's Bazaar.
+She later relocated to Los Angeles to pursue acting.
+In 2002, she began appearing in the long-running Orbit chewing gum advertising campaign, portraying its distinctive British spokesperson for eight years and featuring in 45 commercials.
+Branch also gained recognition for her role as Giselle in the first three installments of the Pirates of the Caribbean series.
+In addition, she has starred in leading roles in several Chinese-language films performed in Mandarin.